RFID Fob From the Early 1990s

 ELSA (Italy) RFID access control tag/fob using a Hughes Microelectronics (Scotland) H223 chip.

-Hughes were an early RFID innovator, with chip design in Scotland (and the US), tag manufacturing in Spain and a separate Hughes Identification Devices business, which became the company HID.
+Hughes were an early RFID innovator, with chip design in Scotland (and the US), access control and animal tag manufacturing in Spain and a separate Hughes Identification Devices business, which became the company HID.
 HID is still a leader in access control.

 Comments